 In a nation where 1 out of every 4 children lives in poverty, the Pennypack Park neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Pennypack Park neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Pennypack Park neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-52.0% of commuters here travel more than one hour just one-way to work.
+86.7% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 100.0% of all neighborhoods in America.

-Did you know that the Pennypack Park neighborhood has more Cuban and Slovak ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Pennypack Park neighborhood has more Cuban and Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.9% of this neighborhood's residents have Cuban ancestry and 2.0% have Slovak ancestry.
+In fact, 8.1% of this neighborhood's residents have Cuban ancestry and 2.0% have Swiss ancestry.

 Pennypack Park is also pretty special linguistically.
-Significantly, 8.6% of its residents five years old and above primarily speak Italian at home.
-While this may seem like a small percentage, it is higher than 97.2% of the neighborhoods in America.
+Significantly, 3.7% of its residents five years old and above primarily speak German/Yiddish at home.
+While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.

 The neighbors in the Pennypack Park neighborhood in Philadelphia are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 100.0% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Pennypack Park neighborhood is English, spoken by 94.0% of households.
-Other important languages spoken here include Italian and Spanish.
+The most common language spoken in the Pennypack Park neighborhood is English, spoken by 86.5% of households.
+Other important languages spoken here include Italian, Spanish and German/Yiddish.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-Here most residents (46.9%) drive alone in a private automobile to get to work.
-In addition, quite a number also ride the bus to get to work (31.3%) .
+Here most residents (65.2%) drive alone in a private automobile to get to work.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.